fanglingsu/vimb/howto.md

 * toc
 {:toc}

+## reading mode via simplyread

+If you like to read web pages without clutter you can use some user script like [simplyread][] to add reading mode to vimb by:

+- downloading the sources of simplyread and copy simplyread.js as `$XDG_CONFIG_HOME/vimb/scripts.js`
+- adding some nice keybinding to toggle the reading mode on and off like `:nnoremap <C-R> :e! simplyread();<CR>`

 ## editor opens without the contents of textarea

 There are two known cases of the `editor-command` setting that do not work.